cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --setrate {1..1000}    generates a 'setrate' instruction with  the  specified  value  in  the initialization code, and
-                         sets the IPT value for the compiler to use --ipt {1..1000}        sets the IPT value for the compiler to use without generating the 'setrate' instruction --atomic-full-protection [{true,false}]
+                         sets the IPT value for the compiler to use --ipt {1..1000}        sets the IPT value for the compiler to use without generating the 'setrate' instruction --array-iteration-threshold {0..1000}
+                         specifies the minimum size of an array  for  which  iteration loops are preferred over expanded code
+  --atomic-full-protection [{true,false}]
                          when set to 'false', nonvolatile variables are not protected by atomic blocks --atomic-merge-level {0..5}